liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/13-theme-anatomy/01-theme-anatomy-reference-guide-intro.markdown

 `_clay_variables.scss`, `_custom.scss`, and `_liferay_variables_custom.scss`.

-You can of course overwrite any CSS file you want, but if you modify any other files, you're removing styling that @product-ver@ needs to work properly.
+You can of course overwrite any CSS file you want, but if you modify any other files, you're removing styling that @sharepoint-ver@ needs to work properly.

 ## Theme Files